raycast/extensions/extensions/inspire-search/README.md

 - **Next Page:** shows the next 9 search results.
 - **Previous Page:** shows the previous 9 search results.
+- **Show Citations:** show a list of documents that cite the selected result.
+- **Show References:** show a list of documents included in the selected result's bibliography.
 - **Go Back:** returns to the previous search after using "Show citations" or "Show References".
 ## Preferences

 In the extension preferences, it is possible to specify the default ordering of search results ("Most Recent", "Least Recent", or "Most Cited").